Board of Directors and Staff

 Edward has his undergraduate and post graduate degrees from Loughborough University in the UK and his MBA from Sydney Graduate School of Management in Australia.
 Married for 18 years, Edward and his wife, Bethany have two school age children and enjoy many activities with them, including hiking and a variety of sports activities.

-Dr. Ravi I. Jayakaran has well over three decades of experience in International poverty reduction and strategic development programs.
-He is the Director of Community Transformations for e3 Partners /I am Second.
-He is also the Catalyst for Integral Missions for the Lausanne Movement.
+Dr. Ravi I. Jayakaran has well over three decades of experience leading International poverty reduction and strategic development programs.
+He is the President/CEO of Medical Ambassadors International, as well as the Catalyst for Integral Missions for the Lausanne Movement.
 Dr. Jayakaran has worked in senior management positions in the corporate sector, International NGOs, the Asian Development Bank and the UNDP.
-He has lived and worked long term in India, Cambodia, China and the US and provided technical support in more than 23 countries on issues of Transformational Development, Integral Mission, Relief & Development, Participatory Poverty alleviation and development, IDP care and management, prevention of trafficking.
-Ravi and his wife Vimla live in Dallas TX where e3partners/I am Second headquarters is based.
-Their older son Amit David Jayakaran lives with his wife Allison in San Francisco CA and their younger son Rohit Jonathan Jayakaran lives and works in Dubai.
+He has lived and worked long term in India, Cambodia, China and the US and provided technical support in more than 23 countries on issues of Transformational Development, Integral Mission, Relief & Development, Participatory Poverty alleviation and development, Public health, & prevention of trafficking.
+Ravi and his wife Vimal live in Ripon, California.
+They have grown up sons who are married and have their own families.

-Ravi serves on the Board of Forward Edge International, Manyata Ministries and the Chalmers center.
-More information on Ravi’s work can be found on his web site at www.ravijayakaran.com
+More information on Ravi’s work and his publications can be found on his web site at www.ravijayakaran.com

 J. Randall Tift is Senior Director for Policy for World Vision US, one of the largest humanitarian and development organizations in the world.
 Over nearly 30 years, Randy worked as a US Congress staff member, policy analyst, and in field-based operations in global development, international affairs, human rights, and national security.